vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 That said, it's good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table names.

-Additionally, it's also good practice to include a semi colon at the end of your query (in this case, your `SELECT` statement) - this tells SQL where the end of your query is!
+Additionally, it's also good practice to include a semicolon at the end of your query (in this case, your `SELECT` statement) - this tells SQL where the end of your query is!

 *** =pre_exercise_code